 - Garcinia mangostana

-The research notes that Meratrim works when people take 800 mg per day (two separate doses of 400 mg).
+The research notes that Meratrim works when people take 800 mg per day.
 I'll assume Leptigen has this amount but I'm not sure as I could not determine the amount from the label.

 Who Makes Leptigen?

-I called the customer support number for Leptigen.com who told me that the name of the company that makes the product is called Green Bracket LLC.
-According to the Better Business Bureau, they are located at: 4135 Laguna St, Coral Gables, FL 33146-1442.
+The company that makes the supplement is called Green Bracket LLC.
+According to the Better Business Bureau, they are located at:

-Their customer support person also told me that Leptigen is made at a facility in California.
-The Better Business Bureau gives Green Bracket LLC a rating of “B+” at the time I wrote this review.
-See the BBB file for updates and more information.
+The Better Business Bureau gives Green Bracket LLC a rating of “F.” See the BBB file for updates and more information.

 Leptigen and Avesil have both been promoted on DietSpotlight website.
-This website now has another supplement that they are marketing,
+Another supplement promoted on the website is

 called DietSpotlight Burn.